GSA/plainlanguage.gov/_pages/guidelines/web/repurpose-print-material.md

 Because the web is "action-oriented," you need to repurpose your print document.
 Pick out important information that will help your users and create a new web page.

-- Keep the most important and clear message at the top of the web page
+- Keep the most important and clear message at the top of the web page.
-- Chunk your content into logical sections
+- Chunk your content into logical sections.
-- Use headings to help users navigate the content
+- Use headings to help users navigate the content.
-- Highlight key facts in a bulleted list
+- Highlight key facts in a bulleted list.
-- Explain complex instructions in a visually appealing If/Then table.
+- Explain complex instructions in a visually appealing table.